FANXIN-Gmail/mini-Train/README.md

 # How to start

+Specifiy some global constants defined in Constant.py before runing this model. <br>

+"dataset" : The name of the dataset used
+"user_num" : The number of users
+"item_num" : The number of items
+"dataset_base_path" : The path where the dataset is "path_save_model_base" : The path where the model will be saved

 Run the "train_sample.py" to train the model. <br>
 Run the "test_sample.py" to evaluate the model. <br>